ceph/ceph-csi/docs/design/proposals/creds-from-kms.md

   kmsID: <kms-id>
  ```

-- A new ConfigMap named ceph-csi-creds-kms-config similar to
+- A new ConfigMap with default name `ceph-csi-creds-kms-config` similar to
   [ceph-csi-encryption-kms-config](https://github.com/ceph/ceph-csi/blob/devel/examples/kms/vault/kms-config.yaml)
   will be added.